jvm-graphics-labs/jogl-samples/jogl-samples/src/tests/gl_440/README.md

 } inB;
 ```
 If we don't link the interface won't match.
-Example of a shader output interface matching by block name:
+Example of a shader output interface matching by location:
 ```glsl
 layout (location = 0) out blockA
 {